hemantpande/algo-practice-node/README.md

 4. Compare root and scout.
 If they are same increment scout.
 5. If they are different, add root to result.
 6. Do this till scout runs through entire array
 Note- One variation, for above implementation space complexity is O(n).
 To avoid that, same array can be manipulated.
-In that case, the position of root after running the algo, will give the unique elements.
+In that case, the position of root after running the algorithm, will give the unique elements.

 ### Sliding window pattern
-1. Given any array and a value N, we have to find the subarray and the maximum sum of N consecutive elements in that array.
+1. Given any array and a value N, we have to find the sub-array and the maximum sum of N consecutive elements in that array.
 2. Brute force would be to loop through all the elements and find the sum of next N integers.
 But this is a problem if array is very large.
 3. Better approach is, starting at 0 index, find the sum of N elements, and set a temporary max sum.
-4. Next we run through the array again and keep substracting an element and add the next element.
+4. Next we run through the array again and keep subtracting an element and add the next element.
 5. Effectively we are moving the window forward.
 6 If we find a sum greater than temp max sum, we update it.

 ### Recursion
+1. Has 2 elements :- A base case & a function that calls itself, with a reducing set of input to recursive call.
+2. Helper method recursion is a pattern that is used when we want to collect the results in an collection.

+## Search

+### Linear search
+1. Loop through all the elements, compare each element.

+(Skipping for now, we'll come back to this)

+### Linked lists
+1. Linked lists are like stairs and Arrays are like a lift.
+In array(lift) you can say take me to 5th floor, and it will directly take you there, but in linked list, you have to traverse like a stair, first floor, then second, then third, fourth, then fifth.
+2. There is no index.
+Linked lists is a bunch of nodes, holding each other.
+3. Linked list have only 3 properties, head tail and length.
+4. Difference between arrays and lists.
+    #### Lists

+    a.
+Do not have indexes!
+    b.
+Connected via nodes with a next pointer
+    c.
+Random access is not allowed

+    #### Arrays

+    a.
+Indexed in order!
+    b.
+Insertion and deletion can be expensive
+    c.
+Can quickly be accessed at a specific index.

+5. Operations:

+    #### Push
+    a.
+This function should accept a value
+    b.
+Create a new node using the value passed to the function
+    c.
+If there is no head property on the list, set the head and tail to be the newly created node
+    d.
+Otherwise set the next property on the tail to be the new node and set the tail property on the list to be the newly created node
+    e.
+Increment the length by one
+    f.
+Return the linked list